praekeltfoundation/ways-of-working/docs/tutorials/tagged-releases.md

+# Creating Tagged Releases

-# Creating Tagged Releases with Github, Travis and Mission Control
+This tutorial covers creating Tagged Releases with Github, Travis and Mission Control.

 The ability to create tagged releases in our molo sites, allows us to test a QA version of our code, without merging our changes into the develop branch.
 Note that this currently only works for sites like TuneMe and Springster, not molo.core or a particular package.